 This site is dedicated to fractal art.
 But in the first place, what is a fractal?

-I’m not a mathematician, so an expert’s explanation on the nature of fractals will have me wandering through space and time forever: like getting into a black hole (I do love astronomy, by the way).
-I prefer to leave that to some more knowledgeable fractal enthusiasts with a vast experience in the field.
-A good start could be Fractal and Fractal Art, both from Wikipedia.
-In there you will find a comprehensive explanation on fractals and their association with algorithmic art.
-What I can tell you for sure is that this is a very beautiful field loved by so many fractal sympathizers around the world, many of whom are attracted to them as an artistic expression.
+I’m not a mathematician, so a scholarly explanation of the nature of fractals would have me wandering through space and time forever: like getting into a black hole (I love astronomy, by the way).
+I prefer to leave that to more knowledgeable fractal enthusiasts with vast experience in the field.
+A good starting point could be the articles Fractal and Fractal Art, both from Wikipedia, where you will find a comprehensive explanation of fractals and their association with algorithmic art.
+What I can tell you for sure is that this is a very beautiful field loved by many fractal sympathizers around the world, many of whom are attracted to them as an artistic expression.
 That’s why people call it fractal art.

-There is not a unique or universal definition of art, but we can obtain from them certain “clues” that can help us understand and conclude that what we do is art, for art is an object with an aesthetic value given by an observer.
-Observer, in our human nature, is a human being, possibly the only entity in this world capable of admiring an image because of its appeal.
+There is no single or universal definition of art, but we can derive from them certain “clues” that can help us understand and conclude that what we do is art, for art is an object with aesthetic value as perceived by an observer.
+Observer, by our human nature, is a human being, possibly the only entity in this world capable of admiring an image for its appeal.

-Since our art is done with the aid of a machine, does it have a lesser artistic value or none at all?
+Since our art is created with the aid of a machine, does it have lesser artistic value or none at all?

-Anyone that has generated a fractal knows it takes a whole process, regularly plagued by mathematical equations, variables and numbers to get the right one.
-That point of “righteousness” is reached when the explorer sees a picture come to life: when we see something within the image, when an idea strikes our minds as we observe what we have gotten.
+Anyone who has generated a fractal image knows it involves an entire process, regularly plagued by mathematical equations, variables and numbers to get the right one.
+That point of “rightness” is reached when the explorer sees a picture come to life: when we see something within the image, when an idea strikes our minds as we observe what we have created.

-I have heard people debating if these graphics should be regarded as an art form.
-If they limit the creative phase to the generation of the figure, then fractals may not necessarily be art.
-But if they consider the personal input, that of selecting an interesting region and coloring and bringing it to “perfection”, they will be able to comprehend why these pictures are indeed art.
-It is not merely the figure what makes them objects of admiration, but the artist’s talent in putting forward content, form and technique into an original composition.
+I have heard people debate whether these graphics should be regarded as an art form.
+If they limit the creative phase to generating of the figure, then fractals may not necessarily be considered art.
+But if they take into account the personal input —selecting an interesting region, coloring it, and bringing it to “perfection”— they can begin to understand why these pictures are indeed art.
+It is not merely the figure that makes them objects of admiration, but the artist’s talent in combining content, form and technique into an original composition.

 It is difficult —almost impossible— to explain the creative process in words.
-I don’t think any other artist, whether a painter, a sculptor, a photographer, an architect, will be able to give a good explanation either.
-It can only be understood by looking at the job and trying to participate in the enthusiasm of its creator: the pride and satisfaction we all feel when we are sure what we have done is what we wanted, even though we usually don’t know that beforehand.
+I don’t think any other artist, whether a painter, a sculptor, a photographer, an architect, would be able to provide a truly satisfying explanation either.
+It can only be understood by looking at the work and sharing the creator’s enthusiasm: the pride and satisfaction we all feel when we realize that what we’ve made is what we “wanted” —even if we usually don’t know that beforehand.

-Thus, art is determined by aesthetics (although not necessarily beauty), imagination and creativity.
-And all that depend on individuals’ tastes, shaped by their surroundings, societies and cultures –influences that, by the way, would be impossible to encompass in a simple written explanation.
+Thus, art is defined by aesthetics (although not necessarily beauty), imagination and creativity.
+And all of that depends on individual tastes, shaped by one’s surroundings, society and culture —influences that, by the way, are impossible to encompass in a simple written explanation.

-Some fractal structures are as real as a single leaf or a whole big tree, a falling snowflake, a mountain range.
-A close examination of our surroundings, as has been done by chaologists, has revealed a whole lot of fractal characteristics every way they have looked: from seashores and clouds, even to the stock market.
+Some fractal structures are as real as a single leaf or a whole tree, a falling snowflake, a mountain range.
+A close examination of our surroundings, as has been done by chaologists, has revealed a wealth of fractal characteristics everywhere they have looked: from seashores and clouds to the stock market.

-Mathematical expressions don’t need to be soul-less impenetrable barriers lacking a breath of life, a touch of a warm living beat.
-They just need to be viewed through a different screen, a colorful filter through which anyone can perceive art.
+Mathematical expressions don’t need to be soulless impenetrable barriers lacking any breath of life, a touch of a warm living beat.
+They just need to be viewed through a different lens, a colorful filter through which anyone can perceive art.
 Just think of fractals as the ultimate mathematical images of exquisite and strange beauty coming from a little more complicated world.

-After all, there are a lot of people who will keep thinking fractal art is not “art”.
-But, fractals will still be another way of bringing to reality what we see in our imagination.
-Think of it as Hieronymus Bosch in the middle of the Renaissance.
+After all, there are many who will continue to believe fractal art is not “art”.
+But, fractals will still be another way of bringing to life what we see in our imagination.
+Think of it as Hieronymus Bosch in the midst of the Renaissance.

 Juan Luis Martínez